 Regardless of where you are in life, it’s important to think through the decisions that you make and learn as much as you can about the products and services you purchase, and avoid any annuity mistake.
 If an annuity is something that may interest you, understanding its terms, risks and limits—and the way they will impact your future—is the way to go.

-Get your annuity questions answered (annuity is not for everyone, might help you save money)
+Answer your annuity questions (annuity may not be for everyone, but it could help you save money)!